Blood Groups and Red Cell Antibodies in Pregnancy

 Patient Experience

-• Reference Number: HEY1228/2021
+• Reference Number: HEY1228-2024

 • Departments: Maternity Services

-• Last Updated: 20 May 2021
+• Last Updated: 1 May 2024

 Introduction

-This leaflet does not replace the guidance provided by your treating obstetrician and midwife.
+This patient information leaflet does not replace the guidance provided by your treating obstetrician and midwife.
 Your obstetrician and midwife should advise you of the treatment options and advise of any associated risks.
-Your obstetrician and midwife should also ensure that you are aware of the risks of injury associated with this treatment.
+Your obstetrician and midwife should also ensure that you are aware of the material risks of injury associated with this treatment.
 If you are unsure about any aspects of your treatment and care, please ask your obstetrician and midwife for further explanation.

 During your pregnancy, you will be offered tests to find out your blood group and to see if you have any antibodies to red blood cells.
 These tests are normally carried out at the beginning of your pregnancy and again in the last three months.
 This leaflet explains why blood groups and antibodies are important in pregnancy.
-It also contains details about antibodies which can cause haemolytic disease of the foetus and new born (HDFN), previously called Rhesus disease.
+It also contains details about antibodies which can cause haemolytic disease of the foetus and newborn (HDFN), previously called Rhesus disease.

 What are blood groups?